 Online Doctor of Education (EdD) Programs in New York

-The state of New York is home to four schools that offer Doctor of Education (EdD) programs online.
-D’Youville College, Fordham University, New York University, and Teachers College, Columbia University all have EdD degrees students can pursue through primarily online instruction, with little or no on-campus requirements.
-In total, students can choose from four different online EdD programs, with specializations in areas such as Educational Leadership, Leadership and Innovation, Nursing Education, and K-12 Educational Leadership, Administration, and Policy.
+The state of New York is home to five schools that offer Doctor of Education (EdD) programs online.
+Fordham University, Manhattanville College, Molloy University, New York University, and University at Buffalo (SUNY) all have EdD degrees students can pursue through primarily online instruction, with little or no on-campus requirements.
+In total, students can choose from five different online EdD programs, with specializations in areas such as Educational Leadership, Leadership and Innovation, Learning and Teaching in Social Contexts, and K-12 Educational Leadership, Administration, and Policy.

 All of the schools listed on this page are non-profit universities regionally accredited by the Middle States Commission on Higher Education (MSCHE).
-Some departments are also accredited by the National Council for Accreditation of Teacher Education (NCATE) or Teacher Education Accreditation Council (TEAC)*.
+Some departments are also accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Schools in New York with Online EdD Programs